0xFableOrg/0xFable/docs/architecture.md

 `PASS` are both valid actions for the player to take, respectively bypassing the option to play a card and both the option to play a card and attack.
 (Refer to the section on gameplay for details.)

-Transition the `currentPlayer` and `currentStep` is done via the `step` modifier.
+Transitioning the `currentPlayer` and `currentStep` is done via the `step` modifier.
 This modifier is applied to every function that represents a game action.
 It must be given the step that the player tries to take.
 The modifier then checks that the step is valid given `currentStep` and `currentPlayer`, returns to the function, then transitions the game state to the next step, which may depend on the action the current player picked.
 For instance, the next step might be `DEFEND` or `DRAW`, depending on whether the current player attacked or passed.